guardian/dotcom-rendering/apps-rendering/README.md

 > **Note**
 > These models have moved!
 You can now find them, along with release instructions, at [`guardian/apps-rendering-api-models`](https://github.com/guardian/apps-rendering-api-models).

-The `apps-rendering` API models are used to communicate with the Apps Rendering API.
+The `apps-rendering-api-models` are used to communicate with the Apps Rendering API. [`MAPI`](https://github.com/guardian/mobile-apps-api) constructs a `RenderingRequest` when it wants Apps Rendering to render an article.
+This includes all the information Apps Rendering requires to do the render. `RenderingRequest` and other associated types are all defined in `apps-rendering-api-models`.